juji-io/docs/README.md

 ## Deploy

+Only Juji staff can deploy the site at https://docs.juji.io

-You should have cloned the repo for the built site at `git@github.com:juji-io/juji-io.github.io.git` So you should have the following file structure:
+You should have cloned the repo for the built site at `git@github.com:juji-io/juji-io.github.io.git`, so that you should have the following file structure:

 ```
 docs/